 Only Dede has played more matches for Dortmund than Piszczek among non-German players, and at the age of 34 the Pole is still going up and down the flanks in Black and Yellow.
 Following his arrival from Hertha Berlin in 2010 he featured in all but one game as Dortmund sensationally claimed their first Bundesliga title under Jürgen Klopp.

 The following year he proved just as crucial in the league, as well as playing every minute of their DFB Cup campaign as Borussia beat Bayern Munich in the final to win the first domestic double in their history.
-Capable of being used across the backline or on either wing, Piszczek has proven himself one of Dortmund’s greatest servants.
+Capable of being used across the backline or on either wing, Piszczek has proven himself one of Dortmund's greatest servants and even signed a contract extension until 2021 in May 2020.

 Described as an "on-field human stop sign," by the Frankfurter Allgemeine Zeitung, Kohler was known to Dortmund fans simply as "Fußballgott" (football God).
 That moniker was coined after a legendary display at Old Trafford in the 1996/97 Champions League semi-final second leg against Manchester United.
 Kohler made no fewer than three clearances off the line (from David Beckham, Eric Cantona and Ryan Giggs) to help BVB secure a 2-0 aggregate triumph after Lars Ricken's early goal on the night.
 The defensive masterclass was made all the more impressive given that Kohler had been suffering from gastroenteritis in the build-up.
 Dortmund went on to win the trophy for the first time but Kohler isn’t simply remembered for that one game.